-The Statewide Placement Administration (SPA) was formed in 2017.
-This administration coordinates requests for licensed caregivers for children in out-of-home care; supports kinship caregivers by providing or directing kin to tangible resources including emergency food, clothing, beds, infant care items, etc.; and provides assistance to struggling kinship caregivers to help resolve barriers to maintaining children in their homes.
+Also supporting kinship care is the Statewide Placement Administration (SPA) which was formed in 2017.
+This administration coordinates requests for licensed caregivers for children in out-ofhome care; supports kinship caregivers by providing or directing kin to tangible resources including emergency food, clothing, beds, infant care items, etc.; and aids struggling kinship caregivers to help resolve barriers to maintaining children in their homes.
 Under the SPA, Kinship Support Specialists (KSS) conduct outreach and support to kinship caregivers.
 Kinship Engagement Support Specialists (KESS) at the SPA support field staff in seeking connections and/or kinship caregivers for children and youth recently entering into care.
+In July 2021 the Department applied for a Kinship Navigator grant, it was awarded in January 2022 and renewed for 2023.
+This grant provided \$331,000 annually to purchase tangible items to assist kinship caregivers with licensing requirements such as pool fences, car seats, diapers/wipes, grocery/gas gift cards, food boxes, and more.
+These items are dispersed by Kinship Support Specialists at SPA.